Skip to main content

 Regional Context

 The Drôme is not short of serious cooking.
 Domaine du Colombier in Malataverne itself offers a creative option for those who want something more ambitious in the same village.
 Further afield in the French regions, the bar for traditional cuisine with genuine credentials is set by rooms like Auberge de l'Ill in Illhaeusern, Bras in Laguiole, and Troisgros - Le Bois sans Feuilles in Ouches.
 Le Bistrot 270 is not operating at that level, nor is it priced to be.
-What it is doing, cooking traditional cuisine well enough to earn back-to-back Bib Gourmand recognition in a small village, is harder than it looks, and more useful to a traveller in the area than a starred room two hours away.
+What it is doing, cooking traditional cuisine well enough to earn back-to-back Bib Gourmand recognition in a small village, is harder than it looks, more useful to a traveller in the area than a starred room two hours away.
 For more options in the area, see our full Malataverne restaurants guide.

 Who Should Book

 Book Le Bistrot 270 if you are: passing through the Drôme on the A7 or N7 corridor and want a proper sit-down lunch rather than a motorway stop; staying in the area and want a reliable local dinner without driving to Montélimar or Valence; or looking for a Michelin-endorsed meal at bistrot prices.
-It is a strong choice for couples, small groups, and solo travellers who prioritize good cooking over occasion dining.
+It is a strong choice for couples, small groups, solo travellers who prioritize good cooking over occasion dining.
 For those planning a wider trip through the region, pairing it with a visit to nearby wineries or a broader look at Malataverne's food scene, see our full Malataverne bars guide, hotels guide, wineries guide, and experiences guide, makes practical sense.
 Other Bib Gourmand comparisons worth considering in the broader French traditional cuisine category include Cave à Vin & à Manger - Maison Saint-Crescent in Narbonne and Auberge Grand'Maison in Mûr-de-Bretagne for a sense of what this recognition level looks like across different French regions.

 Practical Details